aws-samples/serverless-patterns/cloudfront-lambda-edge-s3-cdk/README.md

     *NOTE: if you get an error from CloudFormation deleting the Lambda@Edge function, then you should wait a while and then retry `cdk destroy`.
 [Reference documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html).*

-1. Optionally, delete the Cognito user pool, as this is left behind by the stack.
-    ```bash
-    aws cognito-idp delete-user-pool --user-pool-id $USERPOOL --region us-east-1
-    ```

 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.